What does it take to start using ONEiO

 For secure, encrypted communication, there always needs to be valid server certificates at both the tool and ONEiO side.

-The way messages are relayed can be decided to suite your best practices.
+The way messages are relayed can be decided to suit your best practices.
 The basic principle is that ONEiO will adapt to any mechanism you will choose to use.

 Connecting to a commercial tool